Dogs

 Purebreds Vs. Mutts: Pros & Cons

 May 1st is National Purebred Dog Day, and May 2nd is Mayday for Mutts.
-So today, let’s learn more about the key differences between purebred and mutt (or mixed-breed) dogs, as well as the general pros and cons for each type.
+So today, let’s learn more about the key differences between purebred and mutt (or mixed-breed) dogs and the general pros and cons of each type.

 Mixed-Breed: Pros

-Currently, there is a lack of rigorous scientific research that specifically compares the health of pure-breed dogs versus mutts.
+There is a lack of rigorous scientific research that compares pure-breed dogs’ health versus mutts.
 However, vets generally agree that mixed-breed dogs have a lower chance of inheriting genetic diseases, making them stronger and healthier than purebred dogs.
-Many mutts have lower rates of spinal disease, heart disease, and cancers, compared to purebred dogs.
+Many mutts have lower rates of spinal disease, heart disease, and cancers compared to purebred dogs.

-Mutts tend to be more affordable than purebred dogs, especially if you choose to adopt one from a local shelter.
-Shelters and rescue centers might even help subsidize some additional costs, such as paying for your first vet appointment, providing vaccines and shots, or spaying/neutering the dog before you take him home with you.
-Plus, because mutts are more likely to be genetically healthy, you’ll also be saving on long-term medical expenses.
+Mutts are more affordable than purebred dogs, especially if you adopt one from a local shelter.
+Shelters and rescue centers might even help subsidize additional costs, such as paying for your first vet appointment, providing vaccines and shots, or spaying/neutering the dog before you take him home.
+Because mutts are more likely to be genetically healthy, you’ll also save on long-term medical expenses.

 Mixed-Breed: Cons